 - auth - a key that grants a user with access management rights using the PubNub Access Manager to extend their abilities to create and control secure real time data streams.

 - chat - The user's specific Telebroad channel for exchanging chat messages in the Teleconsole.
 This is completely separate from the PubNub channels described next.

 This is a container field detailing the different values assigned to each channel associated with the user's various Telebroad communication assets.
 Users receive messages only from the channels they subscribe to.

 Push notification messages are sent to the relevant channel of a specific communication asset (such as a phone line or voicemail).
-A channels can be accessed by one user exclusively or be shared by a group or users, or an entire company (global channel).
+A channel can be accessed by one user exclusively or be shared by a group of users, or an entire company (global channel).